Frank Skinner: Career

-From March 2009, Skinner started to present the Saturday Morning Breakfast Show on Absolute Radio with his co-hosts Emily Dean and Gareth Richards (who was succeeded by Alun Cochrane in June 2011).
-The show is produced by Avalon Television.
-After an initial 12-week stint proved very popular with the listeners, Skinner's contract was extended until summer 2010.
-The show is still running, with Emily Dean and a guest as co-hosts.
+From March 2009, Skinner started to present the Saturday Morning Breakfast Show on Absolute Radio.

 Skinner plays the banjo ukulele and in 2010, he contributed ukulele parts to a song by Fairport Convention called "Ukulele Central" which featured on their album Festival Bell.
 A great admirer of George Formby, he hosted a BBC Four TV documentary, Frank Skinner on George Formby, which aired on 27 October 2011.

-In 2011, he wrote and performed a Radio 4 comedy series, Don't Start, with Katherine Parkinson.
+In 2011, Skinner wrote and performed a Radio 4 comedy series, Don't Start, with Katherine Parkinson.
 Each episode was based on an argument between Skinner's character Neil and Neil's girlfriend Kim.
 Skinner said each episode was only 15 minutes as it was "too intense" to be any longer.
 Don't Start returned for a second series in 2012, and aired its third and final series in 2015-2016.

 From 2012 to 2018, Skinner was the host of BBC show Room 101.
 In August 2013, he was a team captain on the BBC comedy show I Love My Country.

 A longtime fan of Doctor Who, Skinner appeared alongside Peter Capaldi's Doctor in the 2014 episode Mummy on the Orient Express.
 He subsequently featured in the 2019 Big Finish Productions audio release The Sinestran Kill, the first episode of Doctor Who: The Fourth Doctor Adventures, Season 8.

-In 2015, Skinner also appeared in the inaugural season of Taskmaster where he tied for second place with Romesh Ranganathan behind Josh Widdicombe, who won the series.
+In 2015, Skinner appeared in the inaugural season of Taskmaster.
+In an interview with Greg Davies and Alex Horne, Davies said that as the show was untried, there were some concerns about whether contestants "were going to be made fools of."
+Horne said that since the show was unscripted and contestants would just have to trust them, "that was a big step" of faith for people to make.
+Horne went on to say that Skinner's agreeing to be on the show was "a big moment".
+Skinner performed moderately well on the show, and ended up tying for second place.

-In 2020 he began a podcast, Frank Skinner's Poetry Podcast, in which he analyses and discusses his favourite poems.
+In 2020 Skinner began a podcast, Frank Skinner's Poetry Podcast, in which he analyses and discusses his favourite poems.

 Skinner was appointed Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to entertainment.